rmit-s3804879-sainathreddy-kodiganti/IoTAssignment3/README.md

   - QR Code based login
     The user can validate the account by scafacing the ip cam and providing the facial data to the ML model to login the user into the         system.
 ### Sockets
 The application uses sockets to transfer the data from MP to AP and vice versa.
-The socket that's implemented  is based on a TCP protocol and accomdates dataflow of botf JSON and Filetransfer
+The socket that's implemented is based on a TCP protocol and accomodates dataflow of both JSON and Filetransfer
   - The master.py will be excuted with the MP Site resembling a server
   - The reception.py will be executed with AP application resembling a client